Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Persuasion Dynamics

 Figure \ref{fig:C2_fail} describes the persuasion dynamics in Proposition \ref{prop:C2_fail}.
 There are two main differences from Proposition \ref{prop:C2_hold}.
-First, if $p<p_{\ast}$ then the sender simply passes: recall that in Proposition \ref{prop:C2_hold}, there exists $\pi_{\ell L}\in(0,p_{\ast})$ such that the sender plays $L$-drifting experiments whenever $p\in(\pi_{\ell L},p_{\ast})$.
-Second, when $p$ is just above $p_{\ast}$, the sender adopts $L$-drifting experiments, and thus the game may stop at $p_{\ast}$: recall that in Proposition \ref{prop:C2_hold}, the sender always plays $R$-drifting experiments just above $p_{\ast}$, and the game never ends by the belief reaching $p_{\ast}$.
-Both these difference are precisely due to the failure of \eqref{cond:low_receiver_rent}: if $v\le U_{r}(p^{\ast})-U_{\ell}(p^{\ast})$ then the sender is less willing to continue than the receiver, and thus $p_{\ast}$ is determined by the sender's participation constraint (i.e., $V(p_{\ast})=0$).
-This implies that the sender has no incentive to experiment once $p$ falls below $p_{\ast}$.
-In addition, when $p$ is just above $p_{\ast}$, the sender goes for a big pitch by targeting $p^{*}$ and, therefore, play $L$-drifting experiments.\footnote{To provide further intuition for the difference, we note that in Proposition \ref{prop:C2_hold}, $p_{*}$ is determined by the receiver's participation constraint.
-In other words, the receiver does not let the sender experiment for all beliefs where the sender would like to.
-When using the confidence spending $L$-drifting strategy, this implies that the sender is stopped earlier than she would like, which diminishes its value.
-By contrast, the $R$-drifting strategy's value is unaffected by a high $p_{*}$, since it builds confidence and moves the belief away from $p_{*}$.
-Hence, the sender does not use the $L$-drifting strategy stopping at $p_{*}$ in Proposition \ref{prop:C2_hold}.}
+First, if $p<p_{\ast}$ then the sender simply passes, whereas in Proposition \ref{prop:C2_hold}, the sender uses $L$-drifting experiments when $p\in(\pi_{\ell L},p_{\ast})$.
+Second, when $p$ is just above $p_{\ast}$, the sender adopts $L$-drifting experiments, and thus the game may stop at $p_{\ast}$.
+By contrast, in Proposition \ref{prop:C2_hold}, the sender always plays $R$-drifting experiments just above $p_{\ast}$, and the game never ends with the belief reaching $p_{\ast}$.
+Both of these differences are precisely due to the failure of \eqref{cond:low_receiver_rent}: if $v\le U_{r}(p^{\ast})-U_{\ell}(p^{\ast})$ then the sender is less willing to continue than the receiver, and thus $p_{\ast}$ is determined by the sender's participation constraint (i.e., $V(p_{\ast})=0$).
+Therefore, the sender has no incentive to experiment once $p$ falls below $p_{\ast}$.

-Invoking the salesperson's problem again, \eqref{cond:low_receiver_rent} fails (i.e., $v\le U_{r}(p^{\ast})-U_{\ell}(p^{\ast})$ holds) when either the salesperson is not so motivated, perhaps because of her compensation structure, or the stake to the buyer is sufficiently large.
-In this case, the salesperson prefers to make big sales pitches that can sell the product quickly (i.e., targeting $p^{*}$) until she runs down the buyer's confidence to $p_{\ast}$.
+When $p$ is just above $p_{\ast}$, the sender goes for a big pitch by targeting $p^{*}$ with $L$-drifting experiments.
+The sender does not mind losing the buyer's confidence in the process, since the violation of \eqref{cond:low_receiver_rent} means that, as the belief nears $p_{*}$, she has very little motivation left for persuading the receiver even though the latter remains willing to listen.
+By contrast, when \eqref{cond:low_receiver_rent} holds (as in Proposition \ref{prop:C2_hold}), as the belief nears $p_{*}$, the receiver loses interest in listening, but the sender still sees a significant value in staying ``in the game.''
+Hence, the sender tries to build, instead of running down, the receiver's confidence in that case.